abrensch/statcoding/examples/qr_certificate/README.md

 QR Code carrying a Digitial Certificate
 =======================================

 This is a no-frills version of a digital certificate.
-The example imitates the "European Digital Covid Certificate" (EU DCC), but in plain vanilla and without the dependency-hell.
+The demo imitates the "European Digital Covid Certificate" (EU-DCC).
+Following picture shows on the left side an official EU-DCC QR-Code.
+On the right side is the exact same payload and digital signature, encoded with the help of the statcoding library to about 2/3 the size of the EU-DCC:

 <img src="https://raw.githubusercontent.com/abrensch/statcoding/main/examples/qr_certificate/example_qr_codes.png" width="100%"/>

-But please think of any piece of structured information that is to be packed into a QR code together with a digital signature (could be event-tickets, medical documents, Proof of ability, ...)

-To compare with the EU DCC reference implemenation see https://github.com/diggsweden/dgc-java They use a "binary JSON Twin" to encode the payload, but they shorten the attribute names to 2 characters to save space.
-This is an indication that it is a stupid idea to store meta data in QR codes.
+For a wonderful description of the structure and contents of the EU-DCC see <https://www.bartwolff.com/Blog/2021/08/08/decoding-the-eu-digital-covid-certificate-qr-code>.
+They use a "binary JSON Twin" to encode the payload, but shorten the attribute names to 2 characters to save space.
+This is an indication that storing attribute names in a QR code is not the best idea.

-Our example uses a data structure that does not contain metadata, but still allows schema evolution by prefixing version and size information before each data record.
+Our demo uses a data structure that does not contain any meta information, but still allows schema evolution by prefixing version and size information before each data record.

-The digital signature uses 256 Bit ECDSA (same for EU DCC), using about 70 bytes for the signature.

-Please note that the encoded result does not contain a certificate chain (Would be challenging to put a certificate chain into a QR code..)
+You see that our QR code is about 250 bytes in size, whereof 72 bytes account for the signature.
+Maximum QR code capacity is 2.956 Byte, so there's plenty of space to store all kinds of digitally signed documents in QR codes, opening up many possible applications.

 Example Usage